Four-body coupler for superconducting qubits based on Josephson parametric oscillators: Parameter dependence of the four-body coupling

 \section{Parameter dependence of the four-body coupling}

-We examine the parameter dependence of $\gfour$ [Eq.(\ref{eq:gfour})] to find a way to increase its absolute value.
-We can rewrite it as
+We examine the parameter dependence of the four-body coupling constant $\gfour$ [Eq.(\ref{eq:gfour})] to find a way to increase its absolute value.
+For convenience, the parameters discussed in this section are listed in Table~\ref{table:parameters}.
+We can rewrite the four-body coupling constant as

 by substituting Eq.~(\ref{eq:Kg-}) into Eq.~(\ref{eq:gfour}).
 This expression shows that three factors are involved in $\gfour$.
-One is the effective coupling constant $g'_-$ [Eq.~(\ref{eq:g'-})] between each JPO and the coupler.
+One is the dimensionless coupling constant $g'_-$ [Eq.~(\ref{eq:g'-})] between each JPO and the coupler.
 The second one is the charging energy $\ECgp$ of the coupler [Eq.~(\ref{eq:ECg'})].
-The last one is the normalized amplitude of coupler's nonlinearity $\EJgfour/\EJgtwo$.
-Note that $g'_-$ and $\EJgfour/\EJgtwo$ can be negative, but it does not matter, since the sign of $\gfour$ can be changed by tuning $\theta_{p,k}$.
+The last one is the normalized amplitude of coupler's nonlinearity $\EJgfour/\EJgtwo$, where $\EJgtwo$ and $\EJgfour$ are the coefficients of the quadratic and quartic terms in coupler's potential function [Eq.~(\ref{eq:Ug})].
+Note that $g'_-$ and $\EJgfour/\EJgtwo$ can be negative, but it does not matter, since the sign of $\gfour$ can be changed by tuning the constant phases $\theta_{p,k}$ of the pumps for each JPO.
 Although enhancing every factor increases $\gfour$, we cannot increase $g'_-$ much, since the coupling between JPOs and the coupler is assumed as a small perturbation as shown in, for example, Eq.~(\ref{eq:UdaggergakUg}).
 Therefore, we consider tuning $\ECgp$ and $|\EJgfour/\EJgtwo|$.
-The former, given in Eq.~(\ref{eq:ECg'}), can be increased by decreasing $C_g$.
+The former, given in Eq.~(\ref{eq:ECg'}), can be increased by decreasing the capacitance $C_g$ of the coupler.
 The latter